dyammons/scrna-scripts/README.md

-# Repository containing code and instructions to complete preliminary analysis of single-cell RNA sequencing data in R
+# Repository for preliminary analysis of single-cell RNA sequencing data using R
 This repository contains the instructions to create the expected directory structure, pull down a Singularity container, and to run a Seurat pipeline that will integrate multiple samples into one dataset.
 Purpose: facilitate the generation of uniform preliminary analysis across projects and promote an understanding of the computational steps involved in scRNA-seq analysis.